docker/docs/content/subscription/scout-details.md

 - All the features available in Docker Scout Free
 - In addition to 3 Docker Scout-enabled repositories, add up to 100 repositories when you buy your subscription

 You can buy Docker Scout Team in Docker Hub.
 See [Docker Scout billing](../billing/scout-billing.md).
-To learn more about pricing per repository, [Docker Scout Pricing](https://www.docker.com/products/docker-scout/).
+To learn more about pricing per repository, see [Docker Scout Pricing](https://www.docker.com/products/docker-scout/).

 ## Docker Scout Business